Rachel, Augustine, Alfonso, Dustin, Martha, Gracie, Luis, Ricky, Marco, Jesus, Sean, Kai, Pepper, Blaize and more… you?

 You can find out at Hood River and the Dalles Farmers Markets in 2022 and 2023 as well as visit our Farm Store on farm.

 We love producing and growing food that is organically raised, natural and healthy

 Monoculture is not the only way to feed humans

-A place for folks to come, experience and learn in a visceral way how nature works and doesn’t work
+A place for folks to come, experience and learn in a visceral way how nature and food cycles works and don’t work

 A community with for profit and non-profit parts that provides a framework for the next generation of farmers, conservationists and businesses around land and practices that are balanced.